 Communication access rights

-When accessing a service, people who have disabilities that affect their communication have the right to the supports they need in order to:
+When accessing a service, people who have disabilities that affect their communication have the right to accommodations and supports for effective two-way communication.
+This may include specific practices, communication tools, and/or human support in order to:

-- Use the communication method(s) that work best for them.
+- Use the communication method(s) of their choice and that work best for them.

 - Connect with an organization using the telephone or alternatives to a telephone, if required.

-- Read or understand the organization’s written materials.
+- Read and/or understand the organization’s written materials.

-- Use an organization’s website and social media.
+- Access an organization’s website and social media.

 - Complete an organization’s forms, take notes and sign documents.

-In critical situations, they have a right to:
+In critical situations, people who have communication disabilities have a right to expect an organization to:

-- Procedures, policies and communication supports to ensure they can give informed consent in critical contexts such as healthcare and legal situations.
+- Have specific communication access procedures, policies, safeguards and communication supports to ensure they have effective communication to give and receive information, and provide informed consent and / or make decisions in critical contexts such as healthcare and legal situations.

-- A communication intermediary to assist them communicating in police, legal and justice situations.
+- Engage a qualified Communication Intermediary to assist with communication in police, legal and justice situations.